sahenshah404/simon-game/README.md

 # simon-game
-this simon game is on implemented with nodejs and express.
+this simon game is implemented with nodejs and express.